larson-group/clubb_release/Readme.txt

 Plotting scripts are contained in the directory postprocessing/plotgen.

-If you have MATLAB, you may use the script compare_plots_cases_driver.m.
-This script plots some important fields averaged over interesting time periods.

-If you have MATLAB and Linux, you can conveniently drive this MATLAB script using the bash script postprocessing/plotgen/plotgen.sh.
+If you have MATLAB and Linux, you can conveniently drive this MATLAB script using the bash script postprocessing/plotgen/plotgen.pl See postprocessing/plotgen/README for more information on plotgen.pl.
-However, you will need to customize plotgen.sh and generate_plots.sh for your computer.
-For hints on how to do this, search these two files for the phrase "External Use".
-See postprocessing/plotgen/README for more information on plotgen.sh.

 Otherwise, you can view the raw CLUBB output files in GrADS or netCDF format using a plotting program such as GrADS (http://www.iges.org/grads/).